mkejeiri/Events-sourcing/README.md

 - **Loose coupling**:in order to talk to the other services we must hide as much complexity as possible within the service and expose as less as possible through an interface (or **Contract**), e.g. ability to change some logic within one service without disrupting other services, and to have to **redeploy** all other services.

->> Domain Driven Design help us to find bounderies through the Bounded context.
+>> Domain Driven Design help us to find bounderies through the Bounded contexts.

 **Coupling** is the way different services depend on each other: